davidmarkclements/v8-perf/readme.md

 objects and the (also potentially dynamic) prototype chains that make property lookups even more complex at an implementation level.

-The V8 engines technique for making property objects high speed is to create a class in the C++ layer based on the "shape" of the object.
+The V8 engine's technique for making property objects high speed is to create a class in the C++ layer based on the "shape" of the object.
 The shape is essentially what keys and values a property has (including the prototype chain keys and values).
 These are known as "hidden classes".
 However, this is an optimization that occurs on objects at runtime, if there's uncertainty about the shape